Weequahic, Newark: History

 The name "Weequahic" is Lenni-Lenape for "head of the cove".
 The area was farmland until the late nineteenth century when it was developed into a middle-class, non-industrial neighborhood of detached single-family homes oriented around Weequahic Park.
-Later many multi-unit homes were built to the west, and later still a few residential modernist highrises were built.
+Once the southernmost part of Clinton Township, it was the last portion of Clinton to be annexed into Newark in 1902.

 Weequahic was largely a middle class Jewish neighborhood until the late 1960s, home to many synagogues, yeshivas, and Jewish restaurants.
-Newark Beth Israel Medical Center (in Weequahic), the largest hospital in Newark, was built under auspices of the Jewish community.
-The only remaining connection to the Jewish community is Bragman's Delicatessen and Restaurant at 393 Hawthorne Avenue.
+Newark Beth Israel Medical Center (in Weequahic), the largest hospital in Newark, was built under the auspices of the Jewish community.

-Author Philip Roth grew up on Summit Avenue, graduated from Weequahic High School in 1950, and many of his novels (such as American Pastoral, Nemesis) are set there.
-Heart of Stone, a documentary by Beth Toni Kruvant produced by Zach Braff, focuses on Weequahic High School's decline from the 1950s when it graduated more PhDs than any other high school in the country, to one of Newark, NJ's most poorly performing schools.
-Principal Ron Stone inspires the students, to graduate and go to college.
-He partners with the Jewish and African-American alumni association to help the current students.
+Author Philip Roth grew up on Summit Avenue, graduated from Weequahic High School in 1950, and many of his novels (such as American Pastoral and Nemesis) are set there.
+It was known as a predominantly Jewish school at the time.
+The 2009 documentary Heart of Stone, focuses on the school's decline from the 1950s, when it graduated more PhDs than any other high school in the country, to one of Newark, NJ's most poorly performing schools.

 The post-World War II growth of suburbs and Second Great Migration of African Americans altered the demographic make-up of Newark in general and the Weequahic section in particular.
-The neighborhood might have stayed middle class if not for the devastating effects of real estate blockbusting, white flight, and the construction of Interstate 78.
-I-78 tore Weequahic's fragile urban fabric and separated the neighborhood from the rest of Newark.
-There are still many well maintained homes and streets in the neighborhood.
-The 1967 civil unrest was also devastating to the district, though the focal point was in the Central Ward.
+Real estate blockbusting, white flight, and the construction of Interstate 78 were negative factors.
+The 1967 civil unrest was also devastating to the district.